clearlinux/clear-linux-documentation/source/clear-linux/concepts/swupd-about.rst

 Versioning
 ==========

+While the process of describing installed software on other Linux\* distributions can be done with package managers, it can still be cumbersome to keep track of dissociated software version compatibility or to compare multiple systems.

 With |CL| and :command:`swupd`, versioning happens at the individual file-level.
 This means |CL| generates an entirely new OS version with any set of software changes to the system (including software downgrades or removals).